neillturner/puppet_roles_hiera_parameters/README.md

     export FACTER_role_name2=webserver
     export FACTOR=role_manifest2=test

-This will case the webserver::test to be called
+In this case the webserver::test to be called

 NOTE: The parameter values from hiera the yaml files still uses the webserver.yaml file however class parameters need to be
     webserver::test::parm.